-To manage downside risk — or the risk that your investments could lose value — all investors should have an investment plan tailored to their circumstances and goals.
-These plans are important regardless of the stock market’s current performance.
-Having a plan in place makes it easier to make tactical adjustments to your investments if you expect the stock market to drop or the economy to weaken.
+To manage downside risk — or the risk that your investments could lose value — you should have an investment plan in place that’s tailored to your circumstances and goals.
+A plan is important regardless of the stock market’s current performance, as it’s easier to make tactical adjustments if the stock market or economy weakens.

-Some investors want security beyond a shift in their allocations.
-When appropriate, derivatives and structured products may be a good option.
+Some investors want security beyond a shift in their asset allocations.
+When appropriate, derivatives and structured products may be a good option, too.

 Derivatives — so named because they derive their value from an underlying asset — allow investors to hedge or speculate with less capital and without purchasing the security outright.
-Some traders and investors use derivatives (for example, options) as a way to hedge risk.
+Some traders and investors use derivatives as a way to hedge risk.

 Structured products come in many forms but often consist of multiple derivatives packaged together.
 Structured products provide returns based on the performance of the underlying security, without requiring you to purchase the security directly.